 Experienced and better golfers by comparison typically know what wedges work best for them and therefore tend to seek more expensive wedges of higher quality although even good players are often surprised by the results cheap wedges can deliver.

-[If you are interested in a wedge upgrade you can check out the best wedges according to Golf.com, Golf Digest and Today’s Golfer on Amazon now.
+[If you are interested in a wedge upgrade you can check out the best wedges according to Golf.com, Golf Digest and Today’s Golfer at the PGA Superstore now.

 Cheap Wedges vs. Expensive Wedges

 When it comes to the question of whether cheap or expensive wedges are the answer for your game it often comes down to the simple points of how often you play and how well you know your own game.

 The more you play and use your wedges the more you will understand which wedges will work best for you in terms of performance and comfort and in different conditions.

 This typically corresponds to what standard of player you are as better players are more likely to play more often and therefore have a better understanding of which wedges deliver the type of strike, flight, distance and spin that they are looking for.

 New and higher handicap golfers by comparison often won’t see or feel the difference, and therefore gain the benefits from paying more for a wedge, as they are still learning how best to improve.

 That does not mean however that golfers who choose a cheaper wedge option are always giving up a lot as the differences between cheap and expensive wedges are sometimes not that significant and certainly not big enough to justify the often very significant difference in price tag especially to the casual player.